Horoya AC fire coach Patrice Neveu | Goal.com

-Horoya AC have dismissed their coach Patrice Neveu following an important win over Orlando Pirates.
+Horoya AC have dismissed their coach Patrice Neveu despite an important win over Orlando Pirates.

 The French tactician led the Guinean giants to this season's Caf Champions League quarter-finals with a victory against the Buccaneers.